Classification of nilpotent associative algebras of small dimension: The classification method

 Throughout the basis elements of the algebras will be denoted by the letters $a,b,\ldots$.
-The multiplication of an algebra is specified by giving only the nonzero products among the basis elements.
+We specify an algebra by an expression in angled brackets.
+First we list the basis elements, and then the nonzero products among the basis elements.
+For example:

+specifies the algebra with basis $a,b,c$, with $a^2=b^2=c$ and the other products among the basis elements are zero.

+Let $A$ be a nilpotent associative algebra, $M=H^2(A,F)$, $G=\Aut(A)$.
+The main problem that we will be dealing with is to list the orbits of $G$ on the set of $s$-dimensional usable subspaces of $M$.
+(In fact, we will always have $s=1$ or $s=2$.)
+These subspaces correspond to points in the Grassmannian $\mathrm{Gr}(M,s)$ of $s$-dimensional subspaces of $M$.
+We say that two such points are \emph{conjugate} if they lie in the same $G$-orbit.